0x6b/copy-selection-as-markdown/README.md

 Copy title, URL, selection as Markdown

 > [!NOTE]
 > This extension isn't abandoned; it's in maintenance mode because its current state is stable and feature-complete for my needs (I use it every hour).
-I don't plan to add new features or make major changes, except for the update to manifest V3, which might be the last update.
+I don't plan to add new features or make major changes.
 I may address critical issues as they arise, but other issues may not be resolved.
 Thanks!

 ![How it works](images/screencast.gif)